kutec/tssync/_drafts/2015-11-29-7-signs-you-should-invest-in-sass.md

 <h2>Clubbing &amp; Nesting</h2>
 From the start, I wanted CSS be written in modular way (yes of course, we can add comment blocks and give proper indentation but yet it's not actually the modular).
 What mean by modular?
 Well, in JavaScript, we can define functions or create modules and all its respectives, like properties or variables are limited to its scope.
 This way we can define our code in more readable form.

-CSS has grouping concept where, we can give the same CSS properties to multiple elements.
-But Sass has different grouping mechanism and this is the first thing attracted me to use Sass!
+Many times we required CSS grouping concept where to give the same CSS properties to multiple elements.
+But Sass has different grouping mechanism and this is the first thing, attracted me to use Sass!
 Yes, I started using Sass because it allows nesting.
-We can build parent-child relationship with the elements using Sass.
+We can build parent-child relationship with the elements.

 Let's have an example of the Navigation component/element to understand the nesting.

-&gt; Using Sass means, thinking of CSS as a component.
+<blockquote>Using Sass means, thinking of CSS as a component.</blockquote>
 Navigation is an essential component for any project.
 Below is sample CSS to manage the navigation horizontally on a web page.

 **Sample CSS for Navigation**